Why intuitive site search is crucial to e-commerce

 Why haven’t these other companies caught up to Amazon and Google?
 Search is hard.
 Search requires mastering user experience optimizations, retaining talented search engineers, deploying sophisticated infrastructure, and iterating constantly to keep improving.

-This guide is your go-to resource for understanding e-commerce search best practices so that you can implement a robust system at your company.
+This guide is your go-to resource for understanding e-commerce search best practices so that you can implement a robust system at your company and save on hidden costs.
 It offers insights to make search easy and intuitive to users, use data and analytics to understand and act on trends, optimize for speed and performance, and find the right site search solution to support your efforts.

 Best Practice #1: Make search easy and intuitive for site visitors